 Couple clients were asked to complete the Demand-withdraw communication patterns were measured using the Communication Patterns Questionnaire (Christensen & Sullaway, 1984), which is grounded in the interpersonal process model of demand-withdraw cycles (Christensen & Heavey, 1990).
 The demand-withdraw pattern is a dyadic conflict behavior in which one partner pressures for discussion (demand), while the other partner avoids or disengages from the conflict (withdraw).
 This cycle is one of the most empirically robust predictors of relationship dissatisfaction and distress (Baucom et al., 2011; Gottman & Gottman, 2015).
 The demand withdraw pattern has been found to increase the risk of dissolution of relationships (Gottman & Gottman, 2015), predict level of relationship satisfaction (Caughlin, 2002; Caughlin & Huston, 2002), and increase levels of emotional arousal (Baucom et al., 2011; Baucom et al., 2015).

 The scale includes items that capture both self-reported withdrawal tendencies (e.g., “When my partner brings up a problem, I tend to withdraw from the discussion”) and the perception of the partner’s demand behaviors (e.g., “My partner pressures me to talk about problems I would rather avoid”).
-Participants responded on a 5-point Likert scale (1 = ‘Never’ to 5 = ‘Always’), with higer scores indicating greater engagement in demand-withdraw communication patterns.
+Participants responded on a 5-point Likert scale (1 = ‘Never’ to 5 = ‘Always’), with higher scores indicating greater engagement in demand-withdraw communication patterns.
 In this study, demand-withdraw scores were calculated separately for Partner 1 and Partner 2 to allow for actor and partner effects within the dyadic model.
 The adapted version of the scale demonstrated strong internal consistency, with Cronbach’s alpha of 0.88 for Partner 1 and 0.90 for Partner 2.
 These values are consistent with prior research showing that the demand-withdraw dynamic is both reliable and sensitive to individual differences in emotional regulation and differentiation (Eldridge et al., 2007; Christensen et al., 2006).
 The scale is widely used in research on conflict behaviors and relational distress, and its psychometric strength is a critical asset when examining communication patterns in clinical populations.

 Relationship Satisfaction